Trivega/Extra-Scenarios-for-Cataclysm-DDA/README.md

 Challenge Scenario.
 Surrounded start in a gun shop as a gunstore owner who has skills, but starts with whatever spawns in his shop.

+-Storage Wars-
+Challenge Scenario.
+Surrounded start in storage units for those who like the randomness of whatever lies in them.

 -Backdraft-
 Challenge Scenario.
 Fire & drunk start at a delerict property or campground that could put you in the middle of nowhere.
 For those who want the bad day scenario without the infection & city start.
 Can play any profession.